jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
 Answer: The process will become a Zombie process.
+Zombie process released most resources it taken and only consumes very little memory for keeping its entry in the resource table.
+So if there are only few Zombie processes, it does not affect Linux system much.
 There is a limit of maximum number of processes that can run in Linux, which is shown in /proc/sys/kernel/pid_max.
 If there are too many zombie processes, new processes cabe started.
 So if there are too many zombie processes, then no new processes can be started.
 To claim a zombie process, we can send SIGCHLD to its parent.
 If it is not working, we can kill its parent.
 There is also a trick to use gdb to attach the zombie process's parent process to it, call waitpid for the zombie process